MapsPeople/docs/src/android/v3/getting-started/directions.md

 </mi-tab-panel>
 </mi-tabs>

-See the full implementation of theese methods here: [MapsActivity.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/MapsActivity.java#L218-L267) or [MapsActivity.kt](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Kotlin/blob/main/app/src/main/java/com/example/mapsindoorsgettingstartedkotlin/MapsActivity.kt#L185-L225)
+See the full implementation of these methods here: [MapsActivity.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/MapsActivity.java#L218-L267) or [MapsActivity.kt](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Kotlin/blob/main/app/src/main/java/com/example/mapsindoorsgettingstartedkotlin/MapsActivity.kt#L185-L225)

 Now we will implement logic to our `NavigationFragment` that we can put into our BottomSheet and show the steps for each route, as well as the time and distance it takes to travel the route.